SummaryRead the full fact sheet

 If you experience constipation during pregnancy, you are advised to:

-- increase your dietary fibre (such as bran, wheat and fresh fruit and vegetables).
+- increase your (such as bran, wheat and fresh fruit and vegetables).

-- do gentle, low impact exercise such as swimming, walking or yoga.
+- do gentle, low impact such as swimming, walking or yoga.

 Don't take over-the-counter laxatives without first consulting your midwife or GP.
 If changes to your diet and lifestyle don't make a difference then your GP or midwife can prescribe a laxative that is safe to use in pregnancy.